-When work to be performed in occupied buildings is of such a nature that it is not appropriate or practical during the regular workday, such as renovation, alteration and modernization, such work may be performed at an adjusted time, providing a pre-job conference takes place between the Carpenters Regional Council.
+When work to be performed in occupied buildings is of such a nature that it is not appropriate or practical during the regular workday, such as renovation, alteration and modernization, such work may be performed at an adjusted time, providing a pre-job conference takes place between the Chicago Regional Council of Carpenters and the Employer and permission is granted by the Chicago Regional Council of Carpenters.

-Contractors utilizing this provision shall notify the Chicago Regional Council of Carpenters by requesting the pre-job conference on the form provided by the Chicago Regional Council of Carpenters.
+Contractors utilizing the aforementioned provisions for occupied buildings or Davis Bacon/prevailing wage projects shall notify the Chicago Regional Council of Carpenters by requesting the pre-job conference on the form provided by the Chicago Regional Council of Carpenters.
+In such event, the following provisions shall also apply:

 By Mutual consent of the Employer and Union, the starting and quitting times of any shift, including day work, may be changed for all or any portion of a particular job.
-However, the adjusted shift shall run a minimum of five (5) consecutive days.
+However, the adjusted shift shall run a minimum of three (3) consecutive days.

-All employees working under this provision shall receive eight (8) hours pay for seven and one-half (7 1/2) hours work.
-Any and all work in excess of seven and one-half (7 1/2) hours of work in this provision shall be paid at a rate of double time.
+All employees working under this provision shall receive eight (8) hours pay for seven (7) hours work.
+Any and all work in excess of seven (7) hours of work in this provision shall be paid at a rate of double time.

 An Employer who violates this section shall pay as a penalty double time for all hours worked.